stcline/Chapstick_Flashlight/README.md

 ## Final Assimbly

 ## 📝 Next steps
+In order to complete the assighment, take a video of the working flashlight (mp4 or mov file type).
+Upload the video to the repository.
+Create a new markdown file which describes, in your own words, how you think this flashlight works.
+Use the technique in the video below, embed your video in the file so I can see your working flashlight.

 ## 📚  Resources
 This lesson is in no way an original lesson plan by this author.
 It is based on [this Instructible from BCat](https://www.instructables.com/ChapStick-LED-Flashlight/).
 Thank you for the insiration!